 Designers love Visual Composer because it makes it easy to edit content.
-Visual Composer allows to build fancy pages, without spending time on complex HTML or CSS.
+Visual Composer allows you to build fancy pages, without spending time on complex HTML or CSS.
 But for many sites, simple “pages” are not enough.
 In fact, over 30% of all WordPress sites rely on custom types and fields.
-Toolset plugins help close this gap and allow to design templates with Visual Composer and display fields that come from the WordPress admin.
+Toolset plugins help close this gap and allow to design templates with Visual Composer and display fields that come from the WordPress admin (WP Mayor readers can get an exclusive 20% discount when they purchase Toolset).

 The ideal workflow – editing content with custom fields, displaying with templates